 The Business School works closely with a dedicated careers consultant to develop activities as part of and outside your taught programme to enhance your personal and professional skills.
+This includes:

 MyDevelopmentHub is a database of personal development activities, events, and resources, including access to volunteering opportunities.